Distance Learning Mode

 MODULE PHASE (Equivalent to 40 ECTS credits)

-The modules of the XIX Master's in Audiovisual Translation: Localization, Subtitling and Dubbing will be completed during the 2022-2023 academic year and the first semester of the 2023-2024 academic year.
+The modules of the XX Master's in Audiovisual Translation: Localization, Subtitling and Dubbing will be completed during the 2023-2024 academic year.
 Over the course of this phase, the following modules and subjects will be covered in both the distance and onsite learning modalities:

-3. TRANSLATION TECHNIQUES APPLIED TO SUBTITLING (12 ECTS CREDITS)
+2. TRANSLATION TECHNIQUES APPLIED TO SUBTITLING (EQUIVALENCE: 11 CREDITS)

-4. TRANSLATION TECHNIQUES FOR THE HARD OF HEARING AND DEAF (6 ECTS CREDITS)
+4. SUBTITLING TECHNIQUES FOR THE HARD OF HEARING AND DEAF (SDH) (EQUIVALENCE: 5 CREDITS)

 · Principles and theory for each module being studied: Presentation of the module's content / Analysis of the protocols / Instruction for using the corresponding software, if applicable